info314/website/docs/assignments/pi-setup.md

 ## Update Software Packages
 ---
-Let's finalize the initial setup by checking for updates to Raspbian and its default packages (this can take a few minutes on slow networks).
+Let's finalize the initial setup by checking for updates to Raspberry Pi OS and its default packages (this can take a few minutes on slow networks).

-As a Debian based Linux distribution, Raspbian relies on `apt` for package management.
+As a Debian based Linux distribution, Raspberry Pi OS relies on `apt` for package management.
 The `apt update` command is used to determine whether there are new packages to download.

 ```bash
 sudo apt update